jonnyzar/RustProjects/RUST_cheatsheet.md

     };
 ```

-* Use init shorthand to assign struct values in functio
+* Use init shorthand to assign struct values in functions

 ```rust